Cyrix126/gupaxx/README.md

 4. Input your Monero address in the `P2Pool` tab
 5. Register the same address on [XMRvsBeast](https://xmrvsbeast.com)
-6. Input the token received in the `XvB` Tab
 6. Start `P2Pool`
 7. Start `XMRig`
 8. Start `XvB`